-The Corbett Hall Early Education Program (CHEEP) provides exceptional preschool programming to children, aged two and a half to five years, diagnosed with developmental delays.
-Typically developing children (called community children) are included in the classroom in a reverse integration model.
-Community children provide peer modelling and benefit from exposure to a language rich preschool setting with a high adult-child ratio.
+The Corbett Hall Early Education Program (CHEEP) provides exceptional preschool programming to children, three to five years of age, who have been diagnosed with developmental delays.
+Typically developing children (community children) are included in the classroom in a reverse integration model.
+Community children provide peer modelling and benefit from exposure to a language-rich preschool setting with a high adult-child ratio.

 The funding to operate CHEEP is provided through specialized funding (Program Unit Funds) from Alberta Education.
 Programming is designed and implemented by a team of education/intervention specialists to support children in expanding and developing their skills/abilities across developmental areas (communication, motor skills, sensory processing, social skills, self-help skills, cognition and problem-solving).